-Details of our school's approach to preventing and addressing bullying are set out in our anti-racism and anti-bullying policy. (see website)
+Details of our school's approach to preventing and addressing bullying are set out in our Anti-Bullying Policy. (see website)

 Roles and responsibilities

 The governing board

 The governors will review this behaviour policy in conjunction with the headteacher and monitor the policy's effectiveness, holding the headteacher to account for its implementation.